Are You a First Time Visitor?

 Our two Sunday morning worship services have slightly different traditions for receiving Communion.
 The 8:30 service is usually a smaller and more intimate gathering.
 At that service those wishing to receive Communion come forward when they are invited to do so and form a semi-circle in the space before the altar.
 The Pastor and Communion Assistant will then bring the bread and wine (or juice) around to each of those gathered.
 The Pastor will give you the bread, saying: "This is Christ's body, given for you."
 Please hold onto the bread at that time.
 Soon the Worship Assistant will bring the cups (one of wine and one of juice).
 As the Worship Assistant says: "Christ's blood, shed for you," you are invited to dip the bread in either the juice or wine as you prefer and eat it at that point.

-Young children and those not wishing to receive Communion but seeking a blessing, may come forward in the Communion line and by keeping their hands crossed, indicate they would like a blessing.
+Very young children and those not wishing to receive Communion but seeking a blessing, may come forward in the Communion line and indicate they would like a blessing.
 The Pastor or Worship Assistant will then offer a blessing for the person, reminding them of God's love for them.

 If you do not wish to receive communion or a blessing, you may simply remain in your seat as others in your row go up for communion.